-4. Example Uses
+4 Example Uses

-Emscripten has been run successfully on several real-world codebases.
-We present some examples here to give an idea of the various opportunities made possible by Emscripten.
+Emscripten has been run successfully on several real-world codebases, including the following:

-• Python: It is possible to run variants of Python on the web in various ways, including Pyjamas, IronPython on

-SilverLight and Jython in Java.
-However, all of these are slightly nonstandard in the Python code they run, while the latter two also require plugins to be installed.
+• Python.
+It is possible to run variants of Python on the web in various ways, including pyjamas, IronPython on SilverLight and Jython in Java.
+However, all of these are slightly nonstandard in the the Python code they run, while the latter two also require plugins to be installed.
 With Emscripten, on the other hand, it is possible to compile CPython itself - the standard, reference implementation of Python - and run that on the web, which allows running standard Python code.
 An online demo is available at http://syntensity.com/static/python.html.
-(Another example of a language runtime that Emscripten can convert to run on the web is Lua; an online demo is available at http://syntensity.com/static/lua. html.)